 Unknown — Coordinates not known, possibly because address is invalid

 None — Coordinates are not provided for this address.
 Military addresses such as APO, FPO, and DPO do not provide coordinates.

 Zip5 — Accurate to a 5-digit ZIP Code level (least precise)

 Zip6 — Accurate to a 6-digit ZIP Code level

 Zip7 — Accurate to a 7-digit ZIP Code level

 Zip8 — Accurate to an 8-digit ZIP Code level

-Zip9 — Accurate to a 9-digit ZIP Code level (most precise but NOT rooftop level)
+Zip9 — Accurate to a 9-digit ZIP Code level (most precise with the basic subscription)

 Note: Concerning addresses for which the ZIP9 precision is not available, the ZIP# precision is interpolated based on neighboring addresses.
 Thus, ZIP7 is an average of all the lat/long coordinates of nearby ZIP Codes that share those first 7 digits.

 Status of the Delivery Point Validation (DPV).
 This lets you know if the USPS delivers mail to the